WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Aut_Mission2.md

    ![Profiles](../graphics/Lab1_AI_Agent/2.70.gif)

 ### Task 6.
-The order creating and details delivery over SMS.
+Test the order creating and details delivery over SMS.

-1. Click on preview and order flowers for you friend.
+1. In the Webex AI Agent Studio, click on preview and order flowers for you friend.
    ![Profiles](../graphics/Lab1_AI_Agent/2.72.gif)

 2. Check if the confirmation SMS was received on your phone. </br>